Being involved in conflict situations provides each of us with profound opportunities to grow and…

-A paper written by Hydea, Jappinenb, Theorellc, and Oxenstiernac in 2000 examined workplace conflict resolution and the health of employees in an industrial company.
-In this paper, the authors analysed the relationship between conflict management in the workplace and self-reported measures of stress, poor general health, exhaustion and sickness absence due to overstrain or fatigue.
-Their analyses revealed that those who report that differences are resolved through discussion are least likely to experience these negative outcomes.
+An article in the Social Science and Medicine journal 1 examined workplace conflict resolution and the health of employees in an industrial company.
+In this paper, the authors analysed the relationship between conflict management in the workplace and self-reported measures of stress, poor general health, exhaustion and sickness, and absence due to overstrain or fatigue.
+Their analyses revealed that those who reported that workplace differences were resolved through discussion are least likely to experience these negative outcomes.
 The increased stress levels of those who reported that ‘no attempts’ were made to resolve the conflict was very similar to those who indicated differences were resolved through ‘use of authority’.
 The authors concluded that workplace conflict resolution is important in the physical and mental health of employees in addition to traditional psychosocial work environment risk factors.

 Another publication in the International Journal of Conflict Management2 investigated “Conflict at work and individual well-being”.
 The authors found that conflict theory and research had previously largely ignored the possible relationships between conflict at work, and individual health, well being, and job satisfaction.
-They presented a model that argued that poor health and well being can trigger conflict in the workplace, and reduce the extent to which conflict is managed in a constructive, problem solving way.
-They proposed that conflict, especially when managed poorly, can have negative long term consequences for individual health and well being, producing psychosomatic complaints and feelings of burnout.
+They presented a model that argued that poor health and well being can trigger conflict in the workplace and reduce the extent to which conflict is managed in a constructive, problem solving way.
+They proposed that conflict, especially when managed poorly, can have negative long-term consequences for individual health and well being, producing psychosomatic complaints and feelings of burnout.
 They reviewed research evidence and concluded, among other things, that the model is more likely to hold up when conflict involves relationships and socio-emotional, rather than task related issues.

 The Workplace Fairness Institute works to support organizations to be proactive with conflict through assessments, Ombuds functions and other services to ensure a psychologically healthy workplace.